 Perhaps the greatest challenge we face as Spirit-filled believers is learning to accurately distinguish the leading of the Holy Spirit.
 It’s not easy, but it is definitely worthwhile.
-To abide in the Lord and maintain a living connection with Him, we must hear and obey Him.
+To abide in the Lord and be connected to heaven with Him, we must hear and obey Him.

 God told Israel to obey His written Word and His voice.
 (See Jeremiah 7:23.)
 He wanted them to know both His general and specific will.